 We aim to extend technical dance skills through teaching new dance vocabulary, develop choreography skills through individual, group and leadership tasks and improve confidence through performance.
 We train thinking dancers.
 We encourage mind, body connectivity to enable students to perform, debate, analyse and write about Dance.

 Watching live Professional Dance works are such an important aspect of extending and developing students’ appreciation of Dance.
 We ensure that there are regular opportunities to become involved in trips and workshops.
-In Feburary 2016 a group of students traveled to Bradford to see Matthew Bourne’s Sleeping Beauty.
+In February 2016 a group of students travelled to Bradford to see Matthew Bourne’s Sleeping Beauty.
 One of our students, Caitlin Robertson, wrote a review of the performance that you can read by clicking here.

 Students have worked with a number of professional dance companies such as Motionhouse, Phoenix Dance Theatre and Rambert Dance Company.

 The Dance department has a focus to challenge students’ creativity and to inspire young people to become passionate about dance.

 At KS3 students learn the fundamentals of dance performance and choreography with an aim to explore expression and creativity.
 Students are assessed using a flightpaths system that works in parallel with the new curriculum guidelines of ‘A Life without levels’ and aims to support the students’ progress right through into GCSE.

 Key Stage 4